benring/lmc/devdoc.md

 ## Synch & Async Policies
 ###### ref: `lmc_joint_model.py` Search: @synchpolicy

 The policies are defined via the program flag `FLAGS.synch_method`.
 They are processed by the master in `_sgd_master` and by the workers in `_sgd`.
 For the workers: the policy is mostly for logging purposes to ensure the log output reflects the correct timestep and to set the max # of iterations (for synch training).
 The master does pretty much all the the work.

+--> Note: The master will build both a local and the global graph.
+For replication purposes, the master is the node which initializes and replicates all global graph data/ops to the workers.
+For local graphs, each node manages its own isolated data/ops.
+The master calls `manylmc.optimizeGlobal()` which is a wrapper around the actual logic, `lmc._sgd_Master()` which executes the global training loop.
+This method is where the bulk of the sync/async policies are implemented.

 #### Asynchrony
 * The actual asynchrony value to set is configurable via the program flag `synch_block_size`.
 This determines the # of gradients aggregated.
 In addition, there is a flag for `asynch_max` which is the number of gradients accepted before aggregation (note: `asynch_max  >= synch_block_size `).
 This flag acts as a delay factor for the master to wait before applying gradients.